rackerlabs/docs-cloud-servers/dev-guide/extensions/ext-disk-configuration.rst

 ``OS-DCF:diskConfig`` value when you create a server, as follows:

-In this example, the server is created with ``OS-DCF:diskConfig`` set to ``MANUAL``, regardless of what value the image ``OS-DCF:diskConfig`` attribute is set to.
+In following linked example, the server is created with ``OS-DCF:diskConfig`` set to ``MANUAL``, regardless of what value the image ``OS-DCF:diskConfig`` attribute is set to.
 Images also inherit the ``OS-DCF:diskConfig`` value from a server.
 So, if an image is created from the server, it also has a ``OS-DCF:diskConfig`` value of ``MANUAL``.

-For an example of this operation, see :ref:`Create server with disk config operation <api-operations-svr-basic>`.
+For an example of this operation, see :ref:`Create server with disk config operation <post-create-server-with-disk-config-servers>`.